-If the level mode is active and the external trigger both de-asserts and re-asserts itself during a conversion sequence, this does not constitute an overrun.
-Therefore, the flag is not set.
+If the level mode is active and the external trigger both de-asserts and re-asserts itself during a conversion sequence, this does not constitute an overrun; therefore, the flag is not set.
 If the trigger is left asserted in level mode while a sequence is completing, another sequence will be triggered immediately.

-7.4.2.2 General-Purpose Digital Input Port Operation
+7.4.2.2 General Purpose Digital Input Port Operation

 The input channel pins can be multiplexed between analog and digital data.
 As analog inputs, they are multiplexed and sampled to supply signals to the A/D converter.
-As digital inputs, they supply external input data that can be accessed through the digital port registers (PORTAD0 & PORTAD1) (input-only).
+As digital inputs, they supply external input data that can be accessed through the digital port register PORTAD (input-only).

 The analog/digital multiplex operation is performed in the input pads.
 The input pad is always connected to the analog inputs of the ATD.
 The input pad signal is buffered to the digital port registers.
-This buffer can be turned on or off with the ATDDIEN0 & ATDDIEN1 register.
+This buffer can be turned on or off with the ATDDIEN register.
 This is important so that the buffer does not draw excess current when analog potentials are presented at its input.

-7.4.2.3 Low-Power Modes
+7.4.2.3 Low Power Modes

-The ATD can be configured for lower MCU power consumption in three different ways:
+The ATD can be configured for lower MCU power consumption in 3 different ways:

-- Stop Mode: This halts A/D conversion.
-Exit from Stop mode will resume A/D conversion, But due to the recovery time the result of this conversion should be ignored. - Wait Mode with AWAI = 1: This halts A/D conversion.
-Exit from Wait mode will resume A/D conversion, but due to the recovery time the result of this conversion should be ignored. - Writing ADPU = 0 (Note that all ATD registers remain accessible.): This aborts any A/D conversion in progress.
+- 1. Stop mode: This halts A/D conversion.
+Exit from stop mode will resume A/D conversion, but due to the recovery time the result of this conversion should be ignored. - 2.
+Wait mode with AWAI = 1: This halts A/D conversion.
+Exit from wait mode will resume A/D conversion, but due to the recovery time the result of this conversion should be ignored. - 3.
+Writing ADPU = 0 (Note that all ATD registers remain accessible.): This aborts any A/D conversion in progress.

-The reset value for the ADPU bit is zero.
+Note that the reset value for the ADPU bit is zero.
 Therefore, when this module is reset, it is reset into the power down state.

 At reset the ATD is in a power down state.
-The reset state of each individual bit is listed within the register description section (see Section 7.3, "Memory Map and Register Definition") which details the registers and their bit-field.
+The reset state of each individual bit is listed within the Register Description section (see Section 7.3, "Memory Map and Register Definition"), which details the registers and their bit-field.

-The interrupt requested by the ATD is listed in Table 7-27.
-Refer to MCU specification for related vector address and priority.
+The interrupt requested by the ATD is listed in Table 7-24.
+Refer to the device overview chapter for related vector address and priority.